Law and German (LLB)

 |Tel Numbers||029 2087 4350 and 029 2087 6247|

 A particular strength of the Law and German programme is the wealth of opportunities it provides for you to engage with cutting-edge research in law and related disciplines and use it to critique established and developing bodies of law.
 Across the programme the importance of understanding law in its social context is emphasised.

 The LLB Law and German programme is a full-time, four year honours degree.
 Academic years consist of two semesters and you are required to pursue modules to the value of 120 credits in each year of your studies.
 You will spend your Year Abroad at a university in Germany or Austria.
 During the course of your studies, you will be able to take the Foundations of Legal Knowledge modules that constitute the qualifying law degree.

 You will receive a thorough grounding in the Law of England and Wales with an introduction to the German legal system.
-In the School of European Languages, Politics and Translation, you will undertake German studies comprising compulsory language modules involving tuition to proficiency in reading, speaking and writing German, and option modules focussing on the study of culture, history and literature.
+In the School of Modern Languages, you will undertake German studies comprising compulsory language modules involving tuition to proficiency in reading, speaking and writing German, and option modules focussing on the study of culture, history and literature.

 Year One – compulsory modules

 - Public Law

 - Criminal Law

 In each of Years Two and Three students pursue modules amounting to 120 credits.
 In Year Two, 80 credits will be chosen from compulsory and optional law modules; the remaining modules will be chosen from compulsory and optional German modules.
 In Year Three, between 60 and 80 credits will be chosen from law modules and the remaining 40-60 credits will be chosen from German options.
 The final Honours classification is based on the examinations taken in Years Two and Three as well as assessments taken during the Year Abroad.